TBMoonwalker/3cqsbot/README.md

 ### Fear and Greed Index

-This settings allows you to use the Crypto Fear and Greed index (FGI) to identify the sentiment of the corresponding market phase.
+The use of the Crypto Fear and Greed index (FGI) helps you to identify the sentiment of the corresponding market phase and to use adapted DCA profiles.
 The FGI is determined once a day on <https://alternative.me/crypto/fear-and-greed-index/>
 ![Screenshot](FGI%20borders%20screenshot.png)

+The option fgi_trading activates FGI dependent DCA profile setting and trading.

-How to use: when FGI is signaling "greed/very greed" (FGI values usually between 60-100) you may use aggressive DCA settings `[fgi_aggressive]`, e.g. Mars/Banshee/69er DCA settings covering a price drop of 20-40%.
+When FGI is signaling "greed (FGI values 60-80)/very greed (80-100)" you may use aggressive DCA settings `[fgi_aggressive]`, e.g. Mars/Banshee/69er DCA settings covering a price drop of 20-40%.
+You can use less maximum active deals then usual because a drop is very likely and you do not want to sit on red bags for the next 6-9 months.

 In phases of fear (FGI values 0-30) over a longer time that may correspond to a beginning or consolidating bear market, the bot can switch to very defensive/conservative DCA settings `[fgi_defensive]`, eg. TA safer, ZachTech BitMan DCA settings covering a price drop of up to 60%.